Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

 ## Configure and connect using SSL/APIKeys

-Follow the steps below to configure and connect to a Confluent Cloud Kafka and Klaw using SSL protocol:
+Follow the steps below to configure and connect to a Confluent Cloud Apache Kafka and Klaw using SSL protocol:

 1. In the Klaw web interface, navigate to **Environments**, and click **Clusters**.
 2. On the **Clusters** page, click **Add Cluster**.
-3. On the **Add Kafka cluster** page, enter the following details:
+3. On the **Add Apache Kafka cluster** page, enter the following details:

-   - **Cluster Type:** Select **Kafka** from the drop-down list
+   - **Cluster Type:** Select **Apache Kafka** from the drop-down list
    - **Cluster Name:** Provide a name for the cluster
    - **Protocol:** Select SSL protocol for your cluster
-   - **Kafka Flavor:** Select Confluent Cloud Kafka as the flavor
+   - **Apache Kafka Flavor:** Select Confluent Cloud Apache Kafka as the flavor
-   - **Bootstrap server:** Enter the REST endpoint of your Confluent Cloud Kafka cluster (without <https://>).
+   - **Bootstrap server:** Enter the REST endpoint of your Confluent Cloud Apache Kafka cluster (without <https://>).
 Ex:
      `xyz-pk07es.us-west4.gcp.confluent.cloud:443`

 4. Click **Save**.
 5. Add the cluster to the preferred environment.
 Click **Environments** from the **Environments** drop-down menu.
-6. Click **Add Environment** and enter the details to add your Kafka environment.
+6. Click **Add Environment** and enter the details to add your Apache Kafka environment.
 7. Enter an environment name, select the added cluster from the drop-down list, and configure partitions, replication factor, and tenant (set to default).